Thank you for joining JLTANE 2026! Presentation slides & keynote video are now live!

 Professional Development: We are pleased to provide certificates of attendance for your professional record.

-Program: The conference program with abstracts will be available in early May 2026.
+Program: The conference program with abstracts and slides are now posted.

 Contact: Keiko Konoeda, kkonoeda@bates.edu